Immune Regulation in Inflammation and Cancer

 T cell maintenance and dysfunction

 T cell responses are clonally expanded from small numbers of antigen-specific naive precursor cells which arose during thymic development.
 Upon priming, antigen-specific T cell responses must be maintained over long periods of time to enable T cell memory and durable responses to chronic antigens.
-Our laboratory is interested in the mechanisms that underpin long-lived T cell responses.
+Our laboratory is interested in the mechanisms that underpin long-lived T cell responses (Figure 3).

-We have a long-standing interest in T cell memory.
+We have a long-standing interest in T cell maintenance.
 We conducted one of the earliest multiplexed single-cell gene expression analyses of immune cells revealing unappreciated heterogeneity in memory CD8+ T cell responses to vaccination (PNAS 2011).
 We defined transcriptional and epigenetic programmes of vaccine-induced memory T cells (Vaccine 2015, Cell Mol Immunol 2015).
-We defined molecular mechanisms by which long-lived memory CD8+ T cell responses to viral infection are maintained (Nat Immunol 2016).
+We showed that the transcription factor BACH2 functions as a quiescence factor promoting maintenance of long-lived memory CD8+ T cell responses to viral infection are maintained (Nat Immunol 2016).
+Mechanistically, BACH2 functions as a repressor of TCR-driven effector programmes by binding the genomic binding sites of AP-1 and sterically hindering access by AP-1 TFs.
 We showed that long-term maintenance of Treg populations is dependent upon the presence of a subset of functionally quiescent cells marked by high levels of Bach2 expression (J Exp Med 2020).
+We have also found that BACH2 functions as a quiescence factor in NK cells restricting NK-mediated immunosurveillance of lung metastasis (Imianowski et al., J Exp Med 2022).
 We have contributed to work showing that inhibition of AKT signalling enables expansion of T cells with a long-lived memory phenotype which mediates superior adoptive immunotherapy responses upon transfer into tumour-bearing recipients (Cancer Res, 2015), and that memory T cell–driven differentiation of naive cells impairs adoptive immunotherapy (J Clin Invest, 2015).
-Several projects in the laboratory now aim to exploit our understanding of T cell maintenance mechanisms to improve the long-term maintenance and function of T cells in the context of cell therapy, including CAR T cell therapy.
+Several projects in the laboratory now aim to exploit our understanding of T cell maintenance mechanisms to improve the long-term maintenance and function of T cells in the context of cell therapy, including CAR T cell and Treg cell therapy.

 Research Highlights